SKYLAB SEPARATION KIT BASICS

-- Use spot test kits to individually identify these substances on the card.
+- Use our spot test kits to identify these substances directly on the card.

 How do I interpret my results?

-When you use the spotting light to locate and circle the spots/streaks on the testing card, you’re identifying the location of your separated samples—they will be above the “X MARKS” on the testing card.
+By using the spotting light (black light) to locate and circle the spots/streaks on the testing card, this identifies the location of your separated samples—they will be above the “X MARKS” on the testing card.

 Why are my spots abnormally large?

-Why don’t I have any (or very small) spots?
+Why don’t I have any spots?
+Why are my spots abnormally small?

 - Your testing liquid is old or was left open and needs to be replaced.